culmat/jsTreeTable/README.md

 ###   renderTree

-Renders a tree data structure into a dom table with css class *jsTT*, seeting the following attributes
+Renders a tree data structure into a DOM table with CSS class *jsTT*, setting the following attributes

 * data-tt-id
 * data-tt-level